-Keep any ornamental plants near your home neatly trimmed back and away from the home.
+Keep any ornamental plants near your home neatly trimmed back.
 Try to prevent any branches or leaves from physically touching the structure itself if possible.
 Ideally, you should keep two inches or more away from the house.
 Keeping a clear perimeter around your home will make your yard far less appealing to skunks.
 It’ll help deter other pests, too!

 Skunks are opportunistic foragers, meaning they’re not exactly picky eaters.
-When a skunk forages, they’re looking for any food material they can access easily.
-Often, that means garbage cans.
 Skunks will climb inside or knock over garbage cans to get at any food material left inside.

 There are several ways to secure your garbage from skunks.
 First, keep all garbage in airtight, sealed plastic bags.
 Rinse out food and beverage containers before you throw them out.
 Finally, secure the lid of your cans or dumpsters themselves when you’re not using them.
 If skunks can’t get at your garbage, they won’t be able to find food around your home nearly as easily.

 Skunks’ favorite food by far are subterranean grubs that feed on root systems.
 Skunks will dig into turf or even roll it away to get at these grubs, damaging your lawn in the process.
-Grubs are especially prevalent in the early to mid spring, and they attract skunks like nothing else.
+Grubs are especially prevalent in the early to mid spring.
 Skunks will also dig to eat earthworms and roots.

 Try to identify any possible food sources that may be strewn around your yard.
-Look for bird seed, fallen fruits, leaves, and twigs, pet food, seeds, nuts, berries, and more.
-Clean up this stuff as much as possible whenever it falls.
-The less food you give skunks, the less they’ll want to live near your home.
+Look for and clean up bird seed, fallen fruits, leaves, and twigs, pet food, seeds, nuts, berries, and more.